pa-0/ahk-GDIpLibrarycompilationv1and2/README.md

 This repository is a fork of https://github.com/mmikeww/AHKv2-Gdip/ .
 Some of the newly added functions are possibly not AHK v2 compatible.

 This Gdip_all.ahk file should be compatible with projects already relying on the original edition.
+In other words, it is backwards compatible.
+If you this is not the case, please report the issue[s].

 I re-added the original examples From Tic in Examples-ahk-v1-1 folder and several new examples that showcase the newly supported GDI+ APIs.
 These are example scripts initially provided by those that coded the new functions.